JBAgent/JBAssist/README.md

 Once connected, you can ask Claude to use the MS Graph tools with natural language, for example:

+### Standard API Examples

 - "Can you show me my profile information?"
 - "What are my recent emails?"
 - "Show me my calendar events for the next week."
 - "Can you search for users with the name John?"

+### Beta API Examples

+- "Get my enhanced profile with skills and interests."
+- "Who are my direct reports?"
+- "Who is my manager?"
+- "What's my current presence status?"
+- "Show me my Teams information."
+- "Search for users in the Marketing department who have SQL skills."

+## Beta API Features

+The Microsoft Graph beta API provides access to features that are still in development.
+These features are subject to change and may not be stable.
+The beta API provides access to:

+### Enhanced User Profiles

+The beta API offers expanded user profile information, including:

+- Skills and expertise
+- Interests
+- Past projects
+- Education history
+- Responsibilities
+- About me information
+- Birthday
+- Preferred languages
+- Alternative email addresses

+### Organizational Relationships

+- Direct reports hierarchy
+- Manager information
+- Team memberships
+- Team presence and status

+### Presence Information

+- User availability status
+- Activity information
+- Status messages
+- Teams presence information

+### Advanced Search

+- Search by skills
+- Search by department
+- Search by job title
+- Combined search with multiple filters

 ## Troubleshooting